NaokiAkai/als_ros/README.md

 [4] Naoki Akai, Luis Yoichi Morales, Takatsugu Hirayama, and Hiroshi Murase.
 "Misalignment recognition using Markov random fields with fully connected latent variables for detecting localization failures," *IEEE Robotics and Automation Letters*, vol. 4, no. 4, pp. 3955-3962, 2019.

 [5] Naoki Akai, Takatsugu Hirayama, and Hiroshi Murase.
 "Hybrid localization using model- and learning-based methods: Fusion of Monte Carlo and E2E localizations via importance sampling," In *Proceedings of the IEEE International Conference on Robotics and Automation (ICRA)*, pp. 6469-6475, 2020.

+[6] Alexander Millane, Helen, Oleynikova, Juan Nieto, Roland Siegwart, and César Cadena.
+"Free-space features: Global localization in 2D laser SLAM using distance function maps," In *Proceedings of the IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS)*, pp. 1271-1277, 2019.